lemons990/PinkCrash-Lang/README.md

-# PinkCrash-Lang
+# Uncrashed-Lang
-Lanuages for PinkCrash
+Lanuages for Uncrashed

 Contribute by creating a pull request and follow this format: